What we know about the victims of the Maine mass shooting – KION546

 Arthur “Artie” Strout

-Arthur “Artie” Strout was at Schemengees during the shooting, his father, Arthur Bernard, told CNN affiliate WBZ.
+Arthur “Artie” Strout, 42, was at Schemengees during the shooting, his father, Arthur Bernard, told CNN affiliate WBZ.

 Bernard said he had just left Schemengees when he received the heartbreaking call that there was an active shooter.